Skip to main content

 Social Studies

-All students are required to earn 3 social studies credits (U.S. History & Geography, U.S. Government & Civics (1/2), Economics (1/2), and World History & Geography).
-A state End of Course (EOC) exam is required in U.S. History except for the Advanced Placement U.S. History and the Statewide Dual Credit (SDC) U.S. History courses.
+• All students are required to earn 3 social studies credits (U.S. History & Geography, U.S. Government & Civics (1/2), Economics (1/2), and World History & Geography).
+Students will take US History in 11th grade.
+Students are required to take the Challenge Exam for this course to earn an EPSO towards Ready Grad status.

 • Prerequisite: None